 I’m almost ashamed to admit that I still haven’t been to Casey, Illinois, home to no less than six “world’s largest” things.
 This small Illinois town is basically a dream come true when it comes to oversized attractions.
 I’m hoping we can make a long weekend road trip to Casey part of our 2018 travel plans!

 The last time I visited Kearney was more than five years ago when I was en route to San Francisco.
 I’m looking forward to returning this spring for the Great Plains Symposium, an ecotourism conference where I’ll be speaking along with some other Midwest travel bloggers.
 While reading Gretchen Garrison’s book Detour Nebraska last year I realized there is still so much of this neighboring state I’ve yet to see!

 While heading east on a road trip to Connecticut, my mom and I spent a few hours in Cleveland to grab dinner and stretch our legs.
 We were instantly charmed by this incredible city and almost immediately decided we’d need to return for a longer visit.

+I would love to hear from you!
 What places are on your 2018 travel bucket list?